Call and Book Your Hotel Now!

-In the month of September, Paphos Aphrodite Festival is an event organized by the Pafos Aphrodite Festival Cyprus (P.A.F.C) to promote Paphos as a culturally rich city.
+In the month of September, Paphos Aphrodite Festival is organized by the Pafos Aphrodite Festival Cyprus (P.A.F.C) to promote Paphos as a culturally rich city.
 They invite a famous opera troupe every year during the first weekend of September to perform at Medieval Castle Square in Paphos.
 The festival has witnessed many illustrious performances like Verdi's "La Traviata" and "Aida", Bizet's "Carmen" and Puccini's "Turandot".

 The Paradise Jazz festival takes place in Paphos every September.
 David Locke and Socratis, the owners of Paradise Place in Pomos, first started the festival in 1999 to promote their love for jazz music.
 In 2007, the festival shifted location from Pomos to the centre of Polis Chrysochous.
 The main purpose of this festival is to bring London's young Jazz musicians to perform in Cyprus.

 In July and August, three separate ancient theatres of Cyprus host one of the finest festivals on Greek drama.
-Great historical and mythological stories depicting domestic differences, betrayals and heroic deeds, written by Aeschylus, Sophocles, Euripides and Aristophanes are re-enacted in classic Greek tradition.
+Great historical and mythological stories depicting domestic differences, betrayals and heroic deeds, written by Aeschylus, Sophocles, Euripides and Aristophanes are re-enacted in the classic Greek tradition.
 The drama festival goes on for a month, attracting a large number of Greek, International and local visitors.
-People specially travel from all around the world just to see the Greek dramas performed by various international drama companies.
+People especially travel from all around the world just to see the Greek dramas performed by various international drama companies.
 The events take place at Kourion Ancient Theatre in Limassol, Ancient Odeon in Paphos and Makarios III Amphitheater in Nicosia.

 The Paphos beer festival is a recent addition to the cultural scene in Paphos.
-This event will take place in August.
-This is the largest festival of its kind in the region and features more than hundred kinds of beers from all over the globe.
+Generally, this event takes place in August.
+This is the largest festival of its kind in the region and features more than a hundred kinds of beers from all over the globe.
 Many well-known beer brands participate in this event which also includes live entertainment programs such as fireworks, music and also a unique beer drinking competition.